 - The carburettor governs the engine's speed via the throttle control.
 Air and fuel are mixed in the carburettor.
 The air/fuel mixture is adjustable.
-Correct adjustment is essential to get the best performance from the machine. - The satisfactory operation of a catalytic converter depends, among other factors, on the correct adjustment of the carburettor.
-Carefully follow the instructions below, using a tachometer as an aid. - Adjusting the carburettor means that the engine is adapted to local operating conditions, e.g. climate, altitude, petrol and the type of 2-stroke oil. - The carburettor has three adjustment controls: - L = Low speed jet - H = High speed jet - T = Idle adjustment screw
+Correct adjustment is essential to get the best performance from the machine. - Adjusting the carburettor means that the engine is adapted to local operating conditions, e.g. climate, altitude, petrol and the type of 2-stroke oil. - · The carburettor has three adjustment controls: - L = Low speed jet - H = High speed jet - T = Idle adjustment screw